rosenpin/i3-agenda/README.md

   --date-format DATEFORMAT
                         the date format like %d/%m/%y.
 Default is %d/%m --limchar LIMIT, -l LIMIT
-                        limits the size of the event summary string in LIMIT characters
+                        limits the size of the event summary string in LIMIT characters.
+If not specified it shows the entire summary.
 ```

 ### Filter displayed calendars